aome510/spotify-player/README.md

 | `CreatePlaylist`               | create a new playlist                                                   | `N`                |

 To add new shortcuts or modify the default shortcuts, please refer to the [keymaps section](docs/config.md#keymaps) in the configuration documentation.

-**Tips**:

-- `RefreshPlayback` can be used to manually update the playback status.
-- `RestartIntegratedClient` is useful when user wants to switch to another audio device (headphone, earphone, etc) without restarting the application, as the integrated client will be re-initialized with the new device.

 ### Actions